 - For great value for money: Mountain View Cottages.
 You can read all about our stay in Sleeping at Mountain View Cottages, Camiguin.

-- For something cheap: Shey’s Travellers Inn.
+- For a budget-friendly stay: Shey’s Travellers Inn.

 Camiguin map